 - Tables – update an old table with the modern look of LED strip lights to add a soft light that’s perfect for parties.

-- Cribs and beds – conveniently illuminate the floor enough to see at night without waking up your children or partner, or add them to a headboard for ambience.
+- Beds – conveniently illuminate the floor enough to see at night without waking up your children or partner, or add them to a headboard for ambience.

 LED strip lights on shelves can be used to showcase your favourite books, collectibles, artwork, or other tchotchkes in an interesting way.
 It can also be used to make dark closets, cupboards, and pantries easier to search through.
 If you’d rather avoid the hassle of turning the lights on and off, motion-activated LED light sticks are another great way to add light to these spaces.